j-barnak/cmake-build-sript/README.md

 * Create `compile_commands.json` for LSPs

 ## Instructions
-Run the script in the top level directory of your project
+Make sure to the script in the top level directory of your project.

-To build in release modeLr
+To build in release mode:

 ```
 sh ./build.sh release